Ambiguous power spectrum from a quantum bounce: The ambiguity

-thereby introducing an arbitrary parameter $\mathfrak{c}_{0}\geqslant 0$ which not only can account for other quantization procedures, such as making use of the affine group as the symmetry of quantization~\cite{Bergeron:2013jva,Malkiewicz:2019azw}, but also provides a means of parametrizing the factor ordering ambiguity.
+The self-adjoint operators $\widehat{Q}$ and $\widehat{D}$ generate a unitary group of affine transformations applicable for covariant integral quantizations of the half-plane $(q,p)$--analogous to the role played by the Weyl-Heisenberg group (based on $\widehat{Q}$ and $\widehat{P}$) in quantizations of the full plane, including Weyl (canonical) quantization \cite{Bergeron:2013jva}.
+This approach, termed ``affine quantization,'' not only confirms the result \eqref{qh0} but also provides a means of parametrizing the factor-ordering ambiguity.
+For generality, we leave $\mathfrak{c}_{0}$ unspecified, emphasizing that all choices of $\mathfrak{c}_{0}\geqslant 0$ yield the same qualitative dynamics of the Universe rebounding against the singularity $q=0$.
 For $\mathfrak{c}_{0}=0$, one recovers the canonical case, while for $\mathfrak{c}_{0}\geqslant \frac{3}{4}\hbar^2$, the Hamiltonian $\widehat{H}^{(0)}$ becomes essentially self-adjoint and no boundary condition is required at $q=0$ to ensure a unique and unitary dynamics.